You might be practicing self chiropractic without even realizing it. Sometimes manipulating your joints is something you don't even think about.

 You lean your neck to the left, pull your shoulder down to the right, hoping to achieve the familiar popping sound and get some relief.

-In the article below, we will talk about why you shouldn't try to adjust yourself.
+In the article below, we will talk about why you shouldn't try to adjust yourself, and instead seek treatment from a chiropractor.

 Table of Contents